-We implemented a passively stable compact structure for a near-concentric cavity, with an effective length uncertainty of $0.36(9) \text{ \AA}$.
+We implemented a passively stable compact structure for a near-concentric cavity, with an effective length uncertainty of 0.36(2) Å at a critical distance of $d = 1.06(5)$ μm.
 This corresponds to a noise limit factor (see Equation 1) of $\xi \approx 0.05$.
-The passive stability permits an increase of the resonator's finesse while maintaining the cavity's stable relative to its linewidth, such that the system can operate effectively up to the last stable point of the concentric cavity.
+The passive stability permits an increase of the resonator's finesse while maintaining the cavity's stable relative to its linewidth, such that the system can operate effectively close to the concentric point.
 This increase in finesse will give access to even stronger atom-light interaction.
-Implementing an active cavity length stabilisation should suppress the susceptibility to external noise even further.
+Implementing an active cavity length stabilization should suppress the susceptibility to external noise even further.

-By relying purely on the current susceptibility to external noise of the cavity system, we can already enter the strong coupling regime with Rubidium atoms with a relatively low finesse of 627.
-With the current cavity parameters, targeting the D_2 cycling transition of ^{87}Rb , the coupling strength can reach up to $g = 2\pi \times 17.3\text{MHz}$, for a cavity decay rate of $\kappa = 2\pi \times 10.9\text{MHz}$, leading to a maximum cooperativity of $C = g^2/2\kappa\gamma = 4.5$.
+By relying purely on the current susceptibility to external noise of the cavity system, we can already enter the strong coupling regime with single Rubidium atoms with a relatively low finesse of 627.
+With the current cavity parameters, targeting the D_2 cycling transition of ^{87}Rb , the coupling strength can reach up to $g = 2\pi \times 17.3$ MHz, for a cavity decay rate of $\kappa = 2\pi \times 10.9$ MHz, leading to a maximum cooperativity of $C = g^2/2\kappa\gamma = 4.5$.
 This strong coupling will be used to explore atom-light interaction at the last near-concentric stable point.